-North Carolina’s Space Grant and Sea Grant are accepting applications for the 2020-21 academic year for a one-year joint Graduate Research Fellowship.
-Applicants must be full-time, enrolled graduate students at an accredited college or university within North Carolina and citizens of the United States.
+North Carolina Space Grant – North Carolina Sea Grant is accepting applications for the 2022-2023 academic year for a one-year Graduate Research Fellowship.
+Applicants must be full-time, enrolled graduate students at an accredited college or university within North Carolina and citizen of the United States.
 The proposed research must be supervised by a faculty mentor.
 The research activity should continue for the duration of the Fellowship period.
-The start date is flexible but must be after June 1, 2020.
-All work must be completed by May 30, 2021.
+The start date is flexible but must be after June 1, 2022.
+All work must be completed by May 31, 2023.
 Fellows are required to present their research findings at a meeting, conference, or other formal gathering of professional organization(s), association(s), etc. among peer researchers, policymakers, or another relevant audience.
-Funding for related travel should be considered within the total award package.

-This is a competitive fellowship program supported by NC Space Grant in partnership with NASA and North Carolina Sea Grant in partnership with NOAA and the State of North Carolina.
+This is a competitive fellowship program supported by North Carolina Space Grant in partnership with NASA, North Carolina Sea Grant in partnership with NOAA, and the State of North Carolina.
 Awards are based on scientific merit, adherence to the instructions of this RFP, availability of federal funds, and in recognition of high academic achievement and project results promise.

-The research activity should be continuous over the course of a Fellowship.
-The start date is flexible but must be after June 1, 2020.
-All work must be completed by May 30, 2021.
+The research activity should be continuous over the course of a fellowship.
+The start date is flexible but must be after June 1, 2022.
+All work must be completed by May 31, 2023.

 The joint Graduate Research Fellowship applicant must be:

 Interested students must complete an online application.
 Undergraduate students may not apply for funding, but research projects that include undergraduate participation are encouraged.
 Please read all program guidelines, including applicant eligibility and reporting requirements, before submitting your application.
 The application must be submitted online and all information must be complete or the application will not be reviewed.
 The key components of the application are discussed in more detail below.

 The deadline for this fellowship was Friday, April 22, 2022.